Sallie-May/Bad-Stealer-Analysis/README.md

-# Welcome to Bad Stealer Analysis + Source Code
+# Welcome to Bad Stealer Analysis + Source Code + List of malware (github) account hoster

 This repo provides analysis and source code for various bad stealers, focusing especially on the poorly coded ones in Python.